-We are an early-stage biotechnology company with a limited operating history.
+We are a clinical-stage biotechnology company with a limited operating history.
 We have no approved products.
-To date, our revenue has been primarily derived from our GSK research collaboration and license agreement, and royalty monetization agreements based on our GSK collaboration, and we are significantly dependent on such collaborators for the successful development of product candidates in these collaborations.
+To date, our revenue has been primarily derived from our GSK research collaboration and license agreement and royalty monetization agreements based on our GSK collaboration, and we are significantly dependent on such collaborators for the successful development of product candidates in these collaborations.
 Our ability to generate revenue and become profitable depends upon our ability, alone or with our collaborators, to successfully complete the development of our product candidates for our target indications and to obtain necessary regulatory approvals.

 Since our inception, we have incurred significant operating losses in every year except fiscal year 2014.
-For the six months ended June 30, 2023, we had \$4.8 million in collaboration revenue and a net loss of \$84.1 million.
-For the six months ended June 30, 2022, we had \$2.2 million in collaboration revenue and a net loss of \$68.8 million.
-As of June 30, 2023, we had an accumulated deficit of \$534.6 million.
+For the three months ended March 31, 2024, we had \$7.2 million in collaboration revenue and a net loss of \$43.9 million.
+For the three months ended March 31, 2023, we had \$1.4 million in collaboration revenue and a net loss of \$44.3 million.
+As of March 31, 2024, we had an accumulated deficit of \$658.0 million.

 We have financed our operations primarily through our initial public offering of common stock in January 2017, our follow-on public offerings of common stock in October 2017 and September 2018, our Jemperli Royalty Monetization Agreement, and our Zejula Royalty Monetization Agreement.
 We have devoted substantially all of our efforts to research and development.
-We have only recently initiated clinical development for three of our product candidates and expect that it will be several years, if ever, before we have a product candidate ready for commercialization.
+Rosnilimab and ANB032 are in Phase 2 clinical development and we expect that it will be several years, if ever, before any of our active product candidates are ready for commercialization.
 We expect to continue to incur significant expenses and increasing operating losses for the foreseeable future, and the net losses we incur may fluctuate significantly from quarter to quarter.
 Our revenue has been historically derived from amortization of upfront payments, research and development funding, milestone and royalty payments under collaboration and license agreements with our collaborators.
 Our ability to generate future product revenue from our current or future product candidates depends on a number of additional factors, including our ability (or as applicable our collaborators' ability) to:

-- continue research and preclinical development of our product candidates; - identify additional product candidates; - maintain existing and enter into new collaboration agreements; - conduct additional preclinical studies and initiate clinical trials for our product candidates; - obtain approvals for the product candidates we develop or developed under our collaboration arrangements; - establish a sales, marketing and distribution infrastructure to commercialize any product candidates for which we may obtain marketing approval; - maintain, expand and protect our intellectual property portfolio; - hire additional executive, clinical, quality control and scientific personnel; - add operational, financial and management information systems and personnel, including personnel to support our product development and commercialization efforts; - establish and maintain supply and manufacturing relationships with third parties and ensure adequate and legally compliant manufacturing of our product candidates; - · obtain coverage and adequate product reimbursement from third-party payors, including government payors; - · acquire or in-license other product candidates and technologies; and - achieve market acceptance for our or our collaborators' products, if any.
+- · continue research and preclinical development of our product candidates; - identify additional product candidates; - · maintain existing and enter into new collaboration agreements; - conduct additional preclinical studies and initiate clinical trials for our product candidates; - obtain approvals for the product candidates we develop or developed under our collaboration arrangements; - establish a sales, marketing and distribution infrastructure to commercialize any product candidates for which we may obtain marketing approval; - maintain, expand and protect our intellectual property portfolio; - hire additional executive, clinical, quality control and scientific personnel; - add operational, financial and management information systems and personnel, including personnel to support our product development and commercialization efforts; - establish and maintain supply and manufacturing relationships with third parties and ensure adequate and legally compliant manufacturing of our product candidates;

+- · obtain coverage and adequate product reimbursement from third-party payors, including government payors; - · acquire or in-license other product candidates and technologies; and - achieve market acceptance for our or our collaborators' products, if any.